 What Is Hernia Mesh?

 Hernia mesh is a surgical implant used during hernia repair surgery to provide additional support to weakened muscle or connective tissue.
 Hernias occur when muscle or connective tissue weaken or develop holes, and an organ, intestine or fatty tissue squeezes through the hole or the weakened spot.

 Hernia mesh is a screen-like device, made of either synthetic or animal-source materials.
-Hernia mesh products are manufactured by a number of companies, including Boston Scientific, Atrium Medical, Ethicon (a subsidiary of Johnson & Johnson), C.R.
-Bard, and Covidien (a subsidiary of Medtronic).
+Hernia mesh products are manufactured by a number of companies, including Boston Scientific, Atrium Medical, Ethicon, Bard, and Covidien (a subsidiary of Medtronic).
 Modern experience with hernia mesh implantation dates back to the 1950s, but the use of hernia mesh did not become a standard method of repairing hernias until the late 1980s, with the introduction of new surgical techniques.

-Hundreds of thousands of hernia surgeries are performed every year in the United States, and more than 80% of these surgeries now include the implantation of hernia mesh.
 Surgeons may implant either an absorbable or a non-absorbable hernia mesh.
-Absorbable mesh is designed to break down and disappear a short time after the surgery.
-But the non-absorbable hernia mesh is designed to be a permanent implant.
+Absorbable hernia mesh is designed to break down and disappear a short time after the surgery.
+Non-absorbable hernia mesh however is designed to be a permanent implant.

-The use of hernia mesh products, such as Atrium Medical’s ProLoop and Ethicon’s Proceed, has been linked to a high incidence of adverse health consequences and complications, including:
+The use of permanent hernia mesh products, such as Ethicon’s Physiomesh and Proceed, has been linked to a high incidence of adverse health consequences and complications, including: